connorsg-cua/NLP_CSC546_Project2/app/README.md

 1. Upload your CSV file (use the synthetic data first)
 2. The app will automatically analyze everything
 3. Explore the different tabs to see insights
-4. No technical knowledge needed - it just works!